szelongq/tp/docs/UserGuide.md

 **Format 1:** `pay INDEX` - for marking a specific employee as paid
 * This command marks the employee at `INDEX` as paid by removing the red `NOT PAID` label under the employee's data.
+* The index refers to the number next to an employee's name in the displayed employee list.
 * You can use this command after the [`startPayroll`](#start-payroll--startpayroll) command, which calculates the payroll and marks all employees as unpaid.